megagonlabs/blue/agents/README.md

 To share data among all agent workers in the session, you can use `set_session_data(key, value)`, `append_session_data(key, value)`, `get_session_data(key)`, and `get_session_data_len(key)`.

+## interactive agents
+Building interactive agents, i.e. agents that present the user an interface, for example a form to fill out, is possible through a declarative UI specification.
+In blue we use [JSONForms](https://jsonforms.io/) to facilitate that.
+Essentially the agent in its reponses sends back a form that describes the ui layout and data schema.
+The web interface renders it accordingly.
+Along with the form, and event stream is created, where the `processor` of the agent can start consuming event from the web interface.
+The interactive agent then can send more messages, new user interfaces, or other events that changes the UI, accordingly.

+To support interactive agent development in the web interface there is a Form Designer tool that allows you to design ui and data schemas in an interactive manner, along with the documentation.

+Assuming you now have worked out the uischema (e.g. form design) and schema (e.g. data structure), the main difference of an interactive widget is what is returned from the `processor` function.
+To return a UI, simply return:
+`("INTERACTION", {"type": "JSONFORM", "content": form}, "json", False)` where form is a JSON object with `uischema` and `schema` as its contents (from the Form Designer).

+To process events from the web interface, as the user interacts, you can check the `stream` parameter of the `processor` function.
+Event messages come from a stream with `<prefix>:EVENT_MESSAGE:<form>`, where `<prefix>` is the output stream of the interactive agent, and `<form>` is the form id of the form events are received from.
+Typically, events as `DATA` with the contents describing the target widget and values, e.g.:
+`{"name_id": "desired_location", "form_id": "90d46b5e", "value": "mountain view, ca", "timestamp": 1718124950421}`, where
+`name_id` is the name of the widget, `form_id` is the id of the form, and `value` is the current value of the widget.
+The processor, then does whathever is necessary to handle the event, as this part is application logic dependent.
+The widget can be disabled by sending `("INTERACTION",{"type": "DONE", "form_id": <form_id>}, "json")`.

 </br>
 </br>